Make Money Vlogging: The Definitive Guide (2019)

 But most small YouTubers have no idea about this.

-And you simply need to insert a link to the product in your video’s description.
+And you simply need to insert a special link to the product with your referral code in your video’s description.

 But you don’t need to be a review channel to get affiliate sales.